ldevillez/pySwTools/README.md

 ## List of modules

+- CLI: handle all the modules
+- Config: handle the configuration
+- Ready-dxf: Prep the dxf outputed from SW to be laser cutted
+- Copy-full-assembly: Update the relative link from an assembly after a copy
+- Auto-export: export all the parts to `.stl` or `.dxf`
+- Stat: List all the parts from an assembly with their mass and density
+- Clean: List all the unused files from an assembly

 ### CLI
 It is the main module of this project.
 It allows you to select the actions that you want to apply.
 To directly get help from the tool simply type:
 ```